Impression2805/ICME21_calibrateCIL/README.md

 ```

 ### Reference
-Our implementation uses the source code from the following repository:
+Our implementation references the codes in the following repositories:
 * <https://github.com/DRSAD/iCaRL>